squal1/text-adventure/README.md

 To start server:\
 `node server.js`

+Making a new branch and switch to it:
+`git checkout -b your_branch_name`

+Commit all your changes on a branch:
+`git commit -a -m 'some message'`

+Merge your branch to main:
+`git checkout master`
+`git merge hotfix`

-`git pull` before you start working on the project
+`git pull origin main` before you start working on the branch